ctfrancia/Storeo-server/README.md

 `$ npm install` for dependencies once the DB has been created,

-*Make sure that you create the database and then place the name of it in the .env file to connect*
+*Make sure that you create the database and then place the name of it in the .env file to connect* *IN YOUR ENV FILE MAKE SURE YOU CONFIGURE IT TO YOUR LOCAL HOST SETTINGS!!*

 `$ npm run start` will run the server with babel and create the database for you, babel is needed as we are using import/export not supported by Nodejs at time of publication.